Tilkøb af medlemskab og services vil være utilgængelige i den periode.

 The Danish word ‘a‑kasse’ is an abbreviation for ‘arbejdsløshedskasse’ and means unemployment insurance fund.
 When you join (become a member of) the a‑kasse, you are guaranteed an amount of regular income if you become unemployed.
 So the a‑kasse can give you time to look for the right job, pay your bills – and in fact help you to find a job.

-How does it work?
+How does an a-kasse work?

 If you have been made redundant, your monthly insurance payment will be paid directly into your bank account in your first month of redundancy.
 Should you choose to leave your position, there is a 3-week waiting period before cover applies.

-What do you get?
+What do you get from an a-kasse?

-What does it cost?
+What does an a-kasse cost?